Digital Health

 Millions of health-related data points are captured every day, from information collected by our personal devices and doctor's office visits to public health data collection about disease prevalence and treatment outcomes.
 Digital technologies have transformed how we buy and listen to music and how we plan our travel.
 Will there be a similar digital disruption in health care?

-Throughout this online course, you will become familiar with developments that have led to digital transformation in health care and weigh the pros and cons of digital technology in health care.
+Throughout this online digital health certificate program, you will become familiar with developments that have led to digital transformation in health care and weigh the pros and cons of digital technology in health care.
 You will understand the process of product development in digital health innovation by participating in a fictional hackathon, working alongside other learners to determine which digital tools to invest in.

-With the help of real-world case studies and protagonists, you will become the judge and evaluate how well the hackathon competitors fit the needs of patients, physicians, payers, and, ultimately, future health care ecosystems.
+Using a selection of real-world case studies as a starting point, you will evaluate the potential impact of digital tools on patients, physicians, payers, and future health care ecosystems.
 In doing so, you’ll consider the impact digital tools have on these stakeholders to understand how data tracking and digital health products can improve patient care, enhance communication between doctors and patients, increase employee benefits and happiness, and track health trends and develop solutions.

 • Understand how digital technologies can address critical pain points in health care